wagtail/guide/README.md

 ## Google Summer of Code

 This project is a part of Google Summer of Code 2022 under the organization [**Wagtail**](https://wagtail.org/).
+Find more details about the project [here](https://summerofcode.withgoogle.com/programs/2022/projects/7nMw2hTq).

 ## Development

 ### Frontend

 - Setup the appropriate version of node.

-`nvm use`
-The node version shoule be `v16.*`.
-You can check it by running `node -v`
+      nvm use

+    Check the Node version number.
+It should be `V16.*`

+      node -v

 - Install all the dependencies

-`yarn`
-- Compile the frontend by running
-`yarn start`
+      yarn

+- Develop the frontend, run a file watcher

+      yarn start

-For production build run
+    Or, create a production build

-`yarn start`
+      yarn build

 ### Backend

-- Verify that your python version is `3.9.*` by running
+- Verify that your python version is `3.9.*`

-`python -V`
+      python -V

 - Setup virtual environment

     ``` bash
     python -m venv env
     source env/bin/activate
     ```

 - Install the required dependencies

-`python -m pip install requirements.txt`
+      python -m pip install requirements.txt

 - Apply migrations

-    `python manage.py migrate`
+      python manage.py migrate

 - Create a super-user

-`python manage.py createsuperuser`
+      python manage.py createsuperuser

 - Start the server

-`python manage.py runserver`
+      python manage.py runserver